TeamCOMPAS/COMPAS/online-docs/pages/User guide/Program options/program-options-list-defaults.rst

 :ref:`Back to Top <options-props-top>`

 **--radial-change-fraction** |br|
-Approximate desired fractional change in stellar radius on phase when setting SSE and BSE timesteps. |br|
+Approximate desired fractional change in stellar radius on phase when setting SSE and BSE timesteps (applied before ``--timestep--multiplier``). |br|
 Recommended value is 0.005.
-A value of 0 means that this choice is ignored and previously suggested timesteps are used. |br|
+A value of 0 means that this choice is ignored and timestep estimates from earlier COMPAS version are used. |br|
 Default = 0

 **--random-seed** |br|